sidcarrollworks/printf/README.md

 # _printf - Simulation of the C Standard Library printf Function

 This is a project that simulates the C library function function `printf`.
-Our simulation function `_printf' is a variadic function which formats arguments into a character string and sends the formatted output to `stdout`.
+Our simulation function `_printf` is a variadic function which formats arguments into a character string and sends the formatted output to `stdout`.

 ## Getting Started

-These instructions will help you get a copy of _printf up and running your machine for development and testing purposes.
+These instructions will help you get a copy of `_printf` up and running your machine for development and testing purposes.

 ### Prerequisites